litoj/reform.nvim/README.md

 # reform.nvim

 Documentation should be informative, concise, and easy to read.
-Reform the looks of lsp documentation and possibly a few ui elements with a unifying documentation parser written in `C`, with primitive fallback parser using `lua` EREs.
+Reform the looks of your lsp documentation with a fast single-pass parser written in `C` and further enhance your experience by enabling clickable links (fully customizable).

 ## Installation